-Newport Beach This little-known trailhead nestled in a Newport coastal canyon is a relatively quick, easy-to-moderate hike for when you want a dose of nature (wildflowers, a river, foliage, and a view of the Pacific at the top) without a serious trek.
+Newport Beach Encircled by homes and the famous Pelican Hills Golf Course, this little-known trailhead nestled in a Newport coastal canyon is a relatively quick, easy-to-moderate hike.
+It’s perfect for when you want a dose of nature (wildflowers, a river, foliage, and a view of the Pacific at the top) without a serious trek.

-Silverado Fair warning: This strenuous trail isn’t for beginners.
+Silverado Fair warning: this strenuous trail isn’t for beginners.
 But, if you’re able to tough it out for the 5+ miles -- which includes boulder-hopping, avoiding poison oak, and navigating rough, unmarked terrain -- a majestic waterfall awaits you.
 Can’t make it all the way?
-Don’t worry: Halfway through, you’ll find equally cool, crystal-clear pools of water at the base of the canyon.
+Don’t worry, because halfway through you’ll find equally cool, crystal-clear pools of water at the base of the canyon.

-Trabuco Canyon If you’re not into mobbed trails, try Modjeska -- Santiago Peak’s less-crowded little sister.
-It might be the second-tallest point in the Santa Ana Mountains, but some think this vantage point offers fewer obstructions for a full, 360-degree view.
+Trabuco Canyon If you’re not into mobbed trails, try Modjeska: Santiago Peak’s less-crowded little sister.
+At nearly 5,500 feet tall, it might be the second-tallest point in the Santa Ana Mountains, but this vantage point arguably offers fewer obstructions for a full, 360-degree view.

 Sign up here for our daily LA email and be the first to get all the food/drink/fun Los Angeles has to offer.